Hashtagsmile/CISERVER/README.md

 # CISERVER
 This is a project for the course DD2480
-This project is about implementing a CI server
+This project is about implementing a CI (Continuous Integration) server